-Have just been getting my guidebooks sorted out for the next couple of legs of the Danube bike path.
+Have been getting my guidebooks sorted out for the next couple of legs of the Danube bike path.
 Only about 600km from Passau to Budapest.
-I see there is now a book available for the last part of the Danube, Budapest to the Black Sea, but I think I will branch off the Danube before then, and aim for a more direct route to Istanbul.
+There is now a book available for the last part of the Danube, Budapest to the Black Sea.
+I will branch off the Danube before then, and aim for a more direct route to Istanbul.

-And just for the hell of it, here’s a photo I took at my lunch stop the other day.
+Here’s a photo I took at my lunch stop the other day:

 Now coming at you live and loud from Aalen, Germany.
 Have covered a lot of ground since my last post, passing through Luxembourg, and deep into Germany.
 Been on the road the last 5 days without rest, so today I’m taking it easy, and not planning on doing much.

 After Namur, I pushed through the drizzle to Bastogne, along some fairly major roads, although most had a little lane on the side for me.
 Bit of a long tough day, and I was glad to get into the shower.
 From there I visited the memorial to the American forces involved in the Battle of the Bulge – I was all alone there on a cold, grey morning – just a pity it was too early in the morning to visit the Historical Center.

 Through Luxembourg I mainly followed some of the nice (and unexpected) bike paths.
 Old railway lines are always nice, with great gradients.
 I tracked down along the German border, along the Sauer river, before finally crossing over the next day, and taking the Mosel river to Trier.